 O proper stuff!

-This is the very painting of your fear:

-This is the air-drawn dagger which, you said,

-Led you to Duncan.
-O, these flaws and starts,

-Impostors to true fear, would well become

-A woman's story at a winter's fire,

-Authorized by her grandam.
+This is the very painting of your fear: This is the air-drawn dagger which you said, Led you to Duncan.
+O, these flaws, and starts (Impostors to true fear), would well become A woman's story at a winter's fire, Authoris'd by her grandam.
 Shame itself!
 Why do you make such faces?
-When all's done,

-You look but on a stool.
+When all's done, You look but on a stool.

-Prithee, see there! behold! look! lo! how say you?
+Pr'ythee, see there!
+Behold! look! lo! how say you?
 Why, what care I?
-If thou canst nod, speak too.
-If charnel-houses and our graves must send Those that we bury back, our monuments Shall be the maws of kites.
+If thou canst nod, speak too.- If charnel houses and our graves must send Those that we bury back, our monuments Shall be the maws of kites.